tcdi/plrust/doc/src/install-plrust.md

 The trusted installation requires `postgrestd` and a few additional dependencies.
 First install the additional dependencies.

+> To install untrusted PL/Rust skip this sub-section and go to the Untrusted install section.

 ```bash
 rustup component add llvm-tools-preview rustc-dev